Visit us at the West Texas Oil & Gas Convention on 3/26 - Get free tickets here!

 • Category 2: Minimum Arc Rating of 8 cal/cm2.
 Fabric is slightly thicker than Category 1.

 • Category 3: Minimum Arc Rating of 25 cal/cm2.
-Includes additional insulation and a FR hood, gloves, and other FR clothing.
+Includes additional insulation and a FR hood, gloves, and other FR clothes.

 • Category 4: Minimum Arc Rating of 40 cal/cm2.
-Highest level of protection offered.
+The highest level of protection is offered for electricians and electrical workers, often requiring arc flash suits.

-By this logic, all AR clothing is flame resistant, but not all FR clothing is arc rated.
-Look for these terms when selecting PPE for your work environment.
+By this logic, all AR clothing is flame-resistant, but not all are arc-rated.
+Look for these terms when selecting PPE for your work environment to ensure quality protection on every job.

-All arc rated clothing has a label or tag indicating the official arc rating and classification level.
-The clothing must have an arc rating tag to be considered arc rated, even if it claims to be flame resistant.
+All arc-rated clothing has a label or tag indicating the official rating and classification level.
+The clothing must have a rating tag to be considered arc-rated, even if it claims to be flame-resistant.

 Does arc flash clothing expire?